MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-debug-session.md

 + For custom skills, a user-assigned managed identity isn't supported for a debug session connection to Azure Storage.
 As stated in the prerequisites, you can use a system managed identity, or specify a full access connection string that includes a key.
 For more information, see [Connect a search service to other Azure resources using a managed identity](search-howto-managed-identities-data-sources.md).

 + Currently, the ability to select which document to debug is unavailable.
 This limitation is not permanent and will be lifted soon.
-At this time, Debug Sessions selects the first document it finds.
+At this time, Debug Sessions selects the first document in the source data container or folder.

 ## How a debug session works